December 30, 2025

 Zach Mandell

-Zach is the CEO of Push.ai.
+Zach is the CTO of Push.ai, overseeing AI platform, product and engineering.
 He's been an engineer, data analyst and loves building whether it is with his hands or on the keyboard.
 You can find him surfing the Pacific coast of Mexico, or looking for the best spot in town for a loaf of sourdough.

 Thank you!
 Your submission has been received!